-Sony took the wraps off four Blu-ray products and another series of Bravia Internet-video-ready HD LCD TVs at its dealer show, here, last week.
+Las Vegas — Sony took the wraps off of four Blu-ray products and another series of Bravia Internet-video-ready HD LCD TVs at its dealer show, here, Monday.

 All four feature 1080p/60p and 24p video output and BD-Live compatibility, after the addition of 1GB or more of external flash memory via a connection to the onboard USB 2.0 port.

-The highlight of the new Blu-ray offerings was the BDP-S560 stand-alone player with built-in Wi-Fi capability to help simplify connecting to an 802.11a/b/g/n in-home wireless network.
-Once connected, the player’s BD-Live capability offers bonus interactive functionality with select Blu-ray Discs and will enable easy firmware updates.
+The highlight of the new Blu-ray offerings was the BDP-S560 stand-alone player with built-in Wi-Fi capability to help simplify connecting to an 802.11a/b/g/n in-home wireless network to utilize the player’s BD-Live capability.

 Additionally, the player is Digital Living Network Alliance (DLNA) ready, allowing it to connect to other DLNA compliant devices to share digital photos.